Business Process Excellence

 We are an informally organized, industry-led group focused on improving business performance in Douglas County.
-We are dedicated to helping businesses improve performance and profitability through Lean/continuous improvement techniques.
-Participating members come from Roseburg Forest Products, Orenco, Mercy Medical, Douglas County, FCC Commercial Furniture, Embertson CPA, Swanson Group, and others.
+We help businesses improve performance and profitability through Lean and other continuous improvement techniques.
+Participating members come from Roseburg Forest Products, Con-Vey, Orenco, Mercy Medical, Douglas County, FCC Commercial Furniture, Embertson CPA, Swanson Group, and others.

 Businesses of all types face a challenging environment, whether that comes in the form of international competition, changing marketplaces, or the lingering effects of the great recession.
 Continuous process improvement and related strategies offer proven methods to improve performance, morale, and the bottom line.
 This consortium was established to serve local businesses by meeting needs in areas of:

 - Networking with other workforce training and similar organizations (Umpqua Training & Employment, OMEP, SBDC, other High Performance Enterprise Consortia, etc.) to design programs to meet business needs

 - Identifying resources to support these activities

 We have been meeting for a year now, and during that time we have engaged 15 area companies in monthly meetings, conducted a 1/2-day seminar, and arranged a week-long Lean Leader certification training (details available here).